Gambling Commission joins forces with Crimestoppers

-The Gambling Commission has joined forces with the independent charity Crimestoppers as part of a strategy to protect against match fixing impacting GB sports and the betting industry.
+The Gambling Commission has joined forces with the independent charity Crimestoppers to protect against match fixing impacting GB sports and the betting industry.

 Crimestoppers will now pass on any reports from the public about gambling-related criminality or corruption to the Commission’s Intelligence Unit at the same time as they are reported to the police.